Need Based Financial Aid

 Sector H-12, Islamabad

-Step 4: Submit Deed Of Agreement in Financial Aid Office for confirmation of scholarship award
+Submit Deed Of Agreement in Financial Aid Office within the stipulated time period

-Check your emails regularly (including junk / spam folders) for updates from FAO
+Check your emails (including junk / spam folders) & web account regularly for updates from FAO

 How aid works